Wednesday, November 19, 2008

 Nonfunctional requirements:

-• Browser-based mashup in JavaScript with one or more suitable libraries such as jQuery.
+• Browser-based mashup in JavaScript with one or more suitable libraries such as Dojo, JQuery, etc.

 • Per-ingredient calory data comes from Google Base, where you can manually enter this information through your Google account.
 Recipes can be stored there as well.